kv5h/wareki-conv/README.md

 - `AYY年MM月DD日` (Where `A` is an unshortened meta character (See [below](#Gengo-abbreviation) for how Gengo is abbreviated ))
   - Both 0-padded and not are accepted
-- Un 0-padded patterns of below
+- Un 0-padded patterns of below (JIS X 0301 requires 0-padded)
   - `YY.MM.DD`
   - `NYY.MM.DD`